muabria/Cookware.Critque/README.md

 - Update forms do not auto-populate with current content
 - Admins are not able to delete comments
 - There are very few character limits on the forms
+- Some purchase links do not go to the right place